 Additionally, check that all hoses and connections are properly sealed and undamaged – these can also cause loss of cooling power if they have become loose or broken.

-In conclusion, it is important to troubleshoot any problems you may have with your 2006 Honda Civic AC compressor not engaging.
+It is important to troubleshoot any problems you may have with your 2006 Honda Civic AC compressor not engaging.
 If the fuse or relay switch is blown, then replacing them should solve the issue.
 If these don’t fix the problem then further investigation into other components such as pressure switches, belts and pulleys or even a faulty compressor will be required.

 Ultimately, having a certified mechanic diagnose and repair this issue will ensure that your vehicle’s air conditioning system is running safely and efficiently for years to come.